 Michael White et al v.
-Wisconsin Elections Commission
+WEC

-2022CV001008
+No. 2022CV001008

 In White v.
 Wisconsin Elections Commission, two individual plaintiffs and the Republican Party of Waukesha County challenged longstanding guidance from the Wisconsin Elections Commission that permitted municipal clerks and their staffs to cure minor errors in witness addresses on absentee ballot certificates.
 Law Forward successfully intervened in the case on behalf of the League of Women Voters of Wisconsin to argue that clerks needed to be permitted to make such corrections to ensure the ballots would be counted in accordance with federal law.
 The Civil Rights Act of 1964 is clear: votes cannot be thrown out because of immaterial defects like an incomplete or missing witness address.